Going From Blonde To Brunette And Beyond

 When going from blonde to brunette – choosing a shade is crucial.
 The good news is that you're heading in the right direction.
 Going from light to dark is much easier than the other way around.
 Think of it like colouring in or decorating; it's always easier to darken a colour than to lighten it.

 Traditional wisdom has it that when colouring hair at home you should change by no more than two shades from your natural colour.
 By and large, that's pretty good advice, but hair colour technology has improved massively in recent years, so if you are desperate to go straight from blonde to black hair, it may only take a couple of home hair colour sessions.
-One of our favourite brunette shades is Nutrisse Shade 4.3, our Dark Golden brown hair colour worn by Davina McCall.
+One of our favourite brunette shades is Nutrisse Shade 5.0, our Mocha Brown hair colour worn by Davina McCall.
 Or, even if you fancy going even darker try our Nutrisse Shade 1, our favourite black permanent hair dye.
+Try on any of our wide ranging brown shades now, with our Virtual Try-On tool.

 IT'S ALL ABOUT SKIN TONE